Matesxs/MatesOS/README.md

 init - install dependencies for compiling this OS \
 all - compile bootloader, kernel and create image file for usage in virtual machine \
 kernel - compile kernel \
+kernel_debug - compile kernel for debugging \
 rebuildkernel - clean compiled object files and recompile kernel (used when changing header files or some stuck dependency) \
 image - compile bootloader, kernel and create image file for usage in virtual machine \
+rebuildimage - rebuild kernel and create image \
 bootloader - compile bootloader \
 rebuild - clean every compiled file and rebuild whole project \
 clean - clean every compiled file \
+cleanimages - clean OS images \
+run - compile bootloader, kernel and create image file and run QEMU virtual machine using that image \
+run_only - dont build anything only run from existing image file \
-run - compile bootloader, kernel and create image file and run QEMU virtual machine using that image run_debug - clean compiled files, add -g flag for C++ compilation, compile bootloader, kernel and create image file and run QEMU virtual machine using that image and wait for gdb to connect on localhost:1234 (dont forgot to load symbol table from kernel/bin/kernel.elf)
+run_debug - clean compiled files, add -g flag for C++ compilation, compile bootloader, kernel and create image file and run QEMU virtual machine using that image and wait for gdb to connect on localhost:1234 (dont forgot to load symbol table from kernel/bin/kernel.elf) \

 ## Screenshots
 ![scr1](media/scr1.jpg?raw=true)